 The first stimulus payments issued were: Single filers received $1200, Married Filing Joint taxpayers received $2400 and Qualifying Dependents received $500.

 The second stimulus payments were $600 per qualifying individual.

-The third stimulus payments were $1,400 per qualifying individual but are not reported on the 2020 return.
+The third stimulus payments were $1,400 per qualifying individual.
+The third stimulus payment should not be reported on 2020 returns.

-You can check the amounts of the stimulus payment the IRS has on record as being sent to you on the IRS website.
+You can check the amounts of the stimulus payment the IRS has on record as being sent to you on your IRS account.